esnet/iperf/README.md

 other programs. iperf3 also a number of features found in other tools such as nuttcp and netperf, but were missing from the original iperf.
 These include, for example, a zero-copy mode and optional JSON output.
-Note that iperf3 is NOT backwards compatible with the original iperf.
+Note that iperf3 is *not* backwards compatible with the original iperf.

-Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and MacOS X.  At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, other Linux distributions.
+Primary development for iperf3 takes place on CentOS Linux, FreeBSD, and MacOS X.  At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, and other Linux distributions.

 iperf3 is principally developed by ESnet / Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.